OK, so we’ve got the definition of fluent under our belts and we’re chockablock full of real reasons why getting fluent is worth the effort.

 Anyway, so now you’ve got your courses, listen to them today.
 Skip the latest TV show tonight and listen to your new teachers.
 And … speak the things out loud.
 (We’ll come on to how to get supportive people around you in a bit!)

 In this day and age you don’t have to live in a country to learn that country’s language (compared with goal setting and working “smart,” the country you actually do the learning in doesn’t make much difference) but if you are lucky enough to be in the country, use the fact and get people to correct your accent right from the beginning.

 It’s also amazing how many of the new words you’ll hear around you right away.
 Quite frightenly so, sometimes it seems like the whole world has been listening to your tapes and suddenly started using those phrases!
 But it’s just like when you want to buy a red car, suddenly every car you see is red.

-So cut out the coffees, head over to iTunes and let’s put the first toe in the water.
+So cut out the coffees, head over to iBooks or Audible and let’s put the first toe in the water.

 Next we’ll show you how to swim a mile in only a hundred meters,

 P.S.
 Ninja Teaching Tip: Do you assign listening material to your students as homework?
 It’s amazing how much time commuting, waiting, relaxing that we can use by having an iphone chocked up with useful listening materials.
 Can’t find any good ones to recommend?
 Record your own – they’ll love having their own teacher with them all the time!
 Or of course Genki English always goes down a treat! 🙂